amethyst-client/.github/profile/README.md

 ## Status

 Actively developed.
-Features and optimizations are continuously being improved.
+Constant improvements, no abandoned vibes.

 ---

 ## Disclaimer

 Not an official Minecraft product.
-Not approved by or associated with Mojang or Microsoft.
+Not affiliated with Mojang or Microsoft.

 ---